jghsrobotics/RobotCDocs/README.md

      * A very cool variable!
     */
     bool testVariable;

+    /*
+     * The second cool variable!
+    */
+    bool testVariable2 = false; // Will not look nice; Initialization is not supported.

 ![Preview Image](/Images/Foo_Image.png)

 ### Custom Naming Schemes
-By default, the documentation of a declaration will be listed under its file's name.
+By default, the documentation of a function or variable will be listed under its file's name.
 This is seen in the above example, where Foo(parameter) is listed under the _Foo_ category.
-You can change the category of a declaration with the addition of `@`.
+You can change the category of a function or variable with the addition of `@`.
 In the code below, the addition of `@setup` means that the declaration will be listed under _Setup_, no matter what file it's in.
 As you can see, `setup` is automatically capitalized to `Setup`.

     FooLibrary / Foo.h -